 - A trustee who manages the trust

-- A successor trustee to take over when the trustee becomes incapacitated, dies, or no longer wants to handle the day-to-day duties of a trustee
+- A successor trustee to take over when the trustee becomes incapacitated, dies, or no longer wants to handle the day-to-day trustee duties

 - Beneficiaries who receive assets from the trust.
 You may be the primary beneficiary during your lifetime.
-After death, your directions control how and when beneficiaries receive income or assets through the terms of your trust
+After death, your directions control how and when beneficiaries receive income or assets through your trust’s terms.

 If you name yourself as trustee, you can buy, sell, and use assets just as you did prior to establishing the trust.
 And since it is revocable, you can also amend or revoke the trust at any time.

-After you die, assets can either be distributed outright to beneficiaries or stay in your trust until your trust terms allow distributions to your beneficiaries.
-You can transfer assets in installments, set age limits for distributions, or give your successor trustee the ability to make distributions based on your beneficiaries' needs.
+After you die, assets can either be distributed outright to beneficiaries or stay in your trust until your trust’s terms allow distributions to your beneficiaries.
+You can transfer assets in installments or set age limits for distributions.
 This can help protect your assets from spend-thrift heirs or their creditors, keep the assets under professional management, and help provide for your family over generations.

 Unlike a will, a living trust can also provide for management of your assets should you become incapacitated.
 This is accomplished by naming a successor trustee in your document.

 A revocable living trust with you as trustee is not considered a separate taxable entity.
-Therefore, the trust does not require a separate taxpayer identification number; you simply report all income using your own social security number.
+Therefore, the trust does not require a separate taxpayer identification number; you simply report all income using your Social Security number.

 A revocable living trust can be an important part of an overall estate plan and provides several estate planning opportunities, including:

-- Providing for yourself during your lifetime and for continued investment management should you become incapacitated
+- Providing for yourself during your lifetime and for continued asset management should you become incapacitated

 - Ensuring that your spouse or partner can be supported by family assets during his or her lifetime, if applicable